 Academics at Argentine Universities Program

 The general academic program within the Argentine Universities Program combines specialized IFSA designed program courses with Argentine university courses taken alongside local, degree-seeking students.
-Take the mandatory Advanced Spanish and Argentine Language course, designed exclusively for IFSA participants, and choose an optional program course (worth 3 U.S. semester credits each) from the following:
+Take the mandatory Advanced Spanish and Argentine Culture, designed exclusively for IFSA participants, and choose an optional program course (worth 3 U.S. semester credits each) from the following:

-- Argentine Foriegn Policy
+- Argentine Foreign Policy

-- Latin American and Argentine Literature
+- Argentine and Latin American Literature

-- Art and Politics in Contemporary Argentina
+- Art and Politics in Contemporary Argentina From an Intercultural Perspective

 - Peronist Argentina